Multi-Agent Diverse Generative Adversarial Networks: Network Architectures and Parameters

 \subsection{Unsupervised Representation Learning}

 \paragraph{Architecture details:} Our architecture uses the one proposed in DCGAN~\cite{radford2015unsupervised}.
-Similar to the DCGAN experiment on SVHN dataset (32x32x3)~\cite{Netzer11SVHN}, we removed the penultimate layer of generator (second last row in Table \ref{tab:dcgan-gen}) and first layer of discriminator (first convolution layer in Table \ref{tab:dcgan-disc}).
+Similar to the DCGAN experiment on SVHN dataset ($32\times 32\times 3$)~\cite{Netzer11SVHN}, we removed the penultimate layer of generator (second last row in Tab.~\ref{tab:dcgan-gen}) and first layer of discriminator (first convolution layer in Tab.~\ref{tab:dcgan-disc}).

 \paragraph{Classification task:} We trained our model on the available SVHN dataset \cite{Netzer11SVHN}.
 For feature extraction using discriminator, we followed the same method as mentioned in the DCGAN paper \cite{radford2015unsupervised}.
 The features were then used for training a regularized linear L2-SVM.
-The ablation study is presented in Table \ref{tab:dcgan-svhn}.
+The ablation study is presented in Tab.~\ref{tab:dcgan-svhn}.

 \paragraph{Dataset preparation:} We used SVHN dataset \cite{Netzer11SVHN} consisting of $73,257$ digits for the training, $26,032$ digits for the testing, and $53,1131$ extra training samples.
 As done in DCGAN~\cite{radford2015unsupervised}, we used $1000$ uniformly class distributed random samples for training, $10,000$ samples from the non-extra set for validation and $1000$ samples for testing.